What is Narcolepsy, You Ask?

 The medical field and general public as a whole have historically been very unaware of narcolepsy (in addition to many other sleep disorders), and the result has been an extreme lack of diagnosis, or diagnoses late into life after many years of unregulated symptoms and unknown causes.
 Despite the extraordinary uniqueness of the symptoms of narcolepsy, many do not recognize the symptoms for what they are because they haven't ever heard of narcolepsy.
 This visitor-submitted story from Shanna in Missouri is a powerful example of this lack of knowledge in the medical field and the consequences it has brought.

 Things are starting to gradually change.
-As awareness slowly increases more and more pediatricians are beginning to recognize the symptoms of narcolepsy early on in their development (often while the patient is in adolescence, in particular between the ages of 10 and 15), referring the children to specialists who can take steps to restore normalcy before much disruption of the patient's life has occured.
+As awareness slowly increases more and more pediatricians are beginning to recognize the symptoms of narcolepsy early on in their development (often while the patient is in adolescence, in particular between the ages of 10 and 15), referring the children to specialists who can take steps to restore normalcy before much disruption of the patient's life has occurred.

 The key is getting diagnosed, and the key to more diagnoses is raising awareness of the disorder.
 That's precisely what this website is dedicated towards doing, and I invite you to please let us know if you have any ideas on how to further do that.